nucleic/atom/docs/source/basis/basis.rst

         def notify_change(self, change):
             print(change)

-Here we define three methods of which none are meant to be called directly by the user code but will be called by the framework at appropriate time.
+Here we define three methods.
+None of these are meant to be called directly by the user-code but will be called by the framework at appropriate times.

 - ``_post_setattr_int_value``:
-  This function will be called right after setting the value of ``int_value`` as its name indicates.
+  This function will be called right after setting the value of ``int_value``, as its name indicates.
 It will get both the value of the member before the setting operation (old) and the value that was just set (set).